dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 allow="autoplay; encrypted-media" allowfullscreen></iframe>

-These are the same problems that data scientists face when trying to train machine learning (ML) algorithms to solve problems which are certainly non-linear where the structure is unknown.
+These are the same problems that data scientists face when trying to train ML algorithms to solve problems which are certainly non-linear where the structure is unknown.
 You have to constantly introduce randomizations for your models, wherefore you uncover the true understanding of the Boltzmann distribution of thermodynamics fame -- and indeed the true abstract understanding of energy itself.
 Energy is not a concept from physics.
 It is a purely statistical concept from mathematics and it's connections to efficient discovery in ML are invaluable.
 Though the specific maths are far out of my league, how the energy of your ML weights in the space connects to the entropy of the Boltzmann distribution in that space helps you determine how much randomization you should introduce into your models as you're training them.

 Connecting this back to epistemology: how do we know whether our understanding of reality is the "best" such understanding?
 We don't